justinthelaw/arm-assembler/README.md

   - ADD, SUB
   - RSB, MOV, MVN, LSL, LSR, ASR, ROR
   - MUL, MLA
+  - LDR, STR
+- Only certain codes from class are applied, like conditions (1110) and S-flag (0)
+- Instructions will not exceeding 4 terms
+- See [Testing](#testing) section for examples of properly formatted instructions that fall within these assumptions

 ## Design

 - TypeScript was chosen as a way to practice using the syntax of the language for my own professional development, although I could have comfortably done this in Java or Kotlin
-- Each class handles a different aspect of the ARM Assembly conversion to machine code, to include operations like user input handling and binary to hexadecimal conversions
+- Each class/function file handles a different aspect of the ARM Assembly conversion to machine code, to include operations like user input handling and binary to hexadecimal conversions
 - Most of the rules are implemented as key-value pair objects for easy switch-based referencing
-- Command line arguments are parsed using a library
+- Command line arguments are parsed using a library named commander.js

 ## Usage